MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-modes.md

 ## Support for AES CBC and CBCS

-All Clients built on or after PlayReady PK version 4.0 may support CBC keys.
-Support is optional for Clients, though, and signaled to License Servers through an additional property in the license acquisition protocol.
+All clients built on or after PlayReady PK version 4.0 may support CBC keys.
+Support is optional for clients, though, and signaled to License Servers through an additional property in the license acquisition protocol.

 &nbsp;